 If your school isn’t located in New Jersey, you aren’t subject to Janet’s Law.
 However, even if your school isn’t required to have an automated external defibrillator, you should strongly consider investing in one.
 Cardiac arrest isn’t just something that affects senior citizens.
 As we’ve seen with Janet Zilinski and countless others, cardiac arrest can occur at any time—most often without warning.

 By making an external defibrillator available in your school, you’re taking an invaluable step in protecting the health and well-being of the students in your care.
-You might never need to use that AED, but if you do, you’ll be eternally grateful to have it at the ready.
+You might never need to use that AED, but if you do, you’ll be eternally grateful you were prepared.